International Court of Justice: Composition

-The ICJ is composed of fifteen judges elected to nine-year terms by the UN General Assembly and the UN Security Council from a list of people nominated by the national groups in the Permanent Court of Arbitration.
-The election process is set out in Articles 4–19 of the ICJ Statute.
-Elections are staggered, with five judges elected every three years to ensure continuity within the court.
-Should a judge die in office, the practice has generally been to elect a judge in a special election to complete the term.
-Historically, deceased judges have been replaced by judges from the same region, though not —as often wrongly asserted— necessarily from the same nationality.

-Article 3 states that no two judges may be nationals of the same country.
+The ICJ is composed of fifteen judges elected to nine-year terms.
+Article 3 of its statute provides that no two judges may be nationals of the same country.
 According to Article 9, the membership of the court is supposed to represent the "main forms of civilization and of the principal legal systems of the world".
 This has been interpreted to include common law, civil law, socialist law, and Islamic law, while the precise meaning of "main forms of civilization" is contested.

 There is an informal understanding that the seats will be distributed by geographic regions so that there are five seats for Western countries, three for African states (including one judge of Francophone civil law, one of Anglophone common law and one Arab), two for Eastern European states, three for Asian states and two for Latin American and Caribbean states.
-For most of the court's history, the five permanent members of the United Nations Security Council (France, USSR, China, the United Kingdom, and the United States) have always had a judge serving, thereby occupying three of the Western seats, one of the Asian seats and one of the Eastern European seats.
-Exceptions have been China not having a judge on the court from 1967 to 1985, during which time it did not put forward a candidate, and British judge Sir Christopher Greenwood being withdrawn as a candidate for election for a second nine-year term on the bench in 2017, leaving no judges from the United Kingdom on the court.
-Greenwood had been supported by the UN Security Council but failed to get a majority in the UN General Assembly.
-Indian judge Dalveer Bhandari took the seat instead.
+For most of the court's history, the five permanent members of the United Nations Security Council (France, the Soviet Union / Russia, China, the United Kingdom, and the United States) have had a judge serving, thereby occupying three of the Western seats, one of the Asian seats and one of the Eastern European seats, with some exceptions: